paigemccartin/paigemccartin.github.io/test_prep.md

 {% include navigation.html %}

+### 5.3-5.4 notes questions
+5.3 Racist HP computer

+The owner thinks that the computer intentionally did not read his face because of the color of his skin.
+I do not think that it was intentional bias because HP has no reason to do this.
+I think this happened because there weren’t enough people working on the project.
+The group working on it could all of been white which would lead to an unintentional bias.
+I think it could be harmful to something to not work on you for a reason you can’t help.
+Although that wasn’t the goal it is still hurtful.
+It should be corrected because it is important to include everyone.
+Next time to produce better outcomes HP can use crowdsourcing to figure out the problem before putting the product out into the world.

+5.4

+A type of crowdsourcing could be in our environment could be asking for feedback on a website.
+Although there is a chance that this could be biased there are still some ways that this relates to crowdsourcing.
+Del Norte crowdsourcing would be biased to Del Norte students.
+Although there will be more diversity because not every student is the same there is still a large bias due to the fact that they all go to the same school.
+This can be seen in a STATs class, they go to random different classes and ask students to complete a survey with classes.
+This eliminates the bias of picking the people who are taking your survey but still involves bias with the school.
+For my final project, I can have different students to look at our site and give input to make it better.
+We could also publish it online to get a bigger group of people to review the website.

 ### 5.1-5.2 notes questions
 1. Come up with three of your own Beneficial and corresponding Harmful Effects of Computing
 <br>